-Still, it should come as no surprise that Gingrich’s enthusiasm for virtual worlds is authentic.
+Still, it should be no surprise that Gingrich’s enthusiasm for virtual worlds is authentic.
 Over the years, he’s developed a reputation as something of a techno-geek.
 And unlike some other celebrity avatars, Gingrich is actually using Second Life.
-That is to say; he’s sitting at his own computer and driving his avatar around this bizarre world.
+That is to say, he’s sitting at his own computer and driving his avatar around this bizarre world.
 Not only that, he’s been in-world on several occasions over the last couple of weeks.
 According to SLNN, there have been Newt sightings around the grid.

 The thought boggles the mind.

-I’m sorry to disappoint you; that avatar is not being ironic.
+I’m sorry to disappoint you; that avatar is not ironic.
 He really is Newt Gingrich!

 We can laugh about all of the scenarios Newt might find himself in as he explores Second Life without a handler, but the truth is that he is dead serious about this technology.